Ableton/LinkKit/Test Cases.md

 - Make sure transport is stopped and switch to Audiobus
 - Add the App as **Input** in Audiobus.
 Do this without tapping to wake it up.
 If the App is sleeping, switch back to it and then back to Audiobus and try again.
 - Switch back to LinkHut **->** The Link settings should indicate 1 connected App.
+- Switch back to Audibus and eject the App from the Audiobus session
+- Switch back to LinkHut **->** The Link settings should indicate 0 connected Apps.
 - **Note**: When an App in the background has deactivated Link, it must re-activate it if it becomes part of an Audiobus or IAA session, even if does not come to the foreground.
+Conversely, an App that is part of an Audiobus or IAA session session and is then disconnected from the session while in the background and not playing should deactivate Link.
+This can be achieved by listening to the Audiobus `ABConnectionsChangedNotification`.